 Key Stage 2

-Our English curriculum has been written to progress in skill and text type from Year 3 to Year 6, where skill becomes progressively more challenging.
+Our English curriculum (see overview below) has been written to progress in skill and text type from Year 3 to Year 6, where skill becomes progressively more challenging.
 The curriculum has been curated for the children of Alderton and is supported by the National Curriculum and the Merton Progression document, which provides details of how each text type could progress for each year group and provides the key skills needed and knowledge for the writer to be taught.